- If you want to transfer Windows 7 files to Windows 10, we suspect you will be needing a helping hand.

-In this article, we take a look at how to transfer Windows 7 files to Windows 10 without using any third-party software.
+In this article, we will show you exactly how to transfer data from Windows 7 to Windows 10.

-Microsoft has partnered with Laplink, and they brought you a powerful tool called Laplink PCmover that can easily help you move your files.
-There are two versions of this software available, Express and Professional and each has different features, and we’re quickly going to compare the two:
+Microsoft has partnered with Laplink, and they brought you a powerful tool called PCmover that can easily help you move your files without omitting your apps and settings.

 - All features from the Express version